 Upon returning home from Spain, Pres.& Sis.
 Gillespie were called to serve a two year mission in the Salt Lake Temple with the Church Translation Department in offices located in the basement of the Salt Lake Temple, a unique and interesting mission.
 Sister Gillespie passed away on 19 December 2006 from cancer but Pres.
 Gillespie still resides in Sandy and worked as an ordinance worker and sealer in the Jordan River Temple until 2009 when the Draper Temple was dedicated.
 Since he lived in the new Draper Temple district, he was transferred to that temple and continues to work there four shifts a week as a sealer and ordinance worker.

-We consider ourselves to be a missionary family as our six children all served missions and, at this time, 17 of our 24 grand children have served missions, three have submitted their papers and are awaiting their mission calls, and the other four aren't old enough yet.
+We consider ourselves to be a missionary family as our six children all served missions and, at this time, 20 of our 24 grand children have served missions.
+The others are not old enough yet.
 Our mission has greatly blessed our entire family in many ways.

 Kenneth R. Goodman (Italy Milano and Italy Catania Missions)

 1185 N. 160 E.